Second Intermediate Period of Egypt: Migration to Thebes

 The 13th Dynasty switched to Thebes in the far south possibly in the reign of Merneferre Ay.
 Daphna Ben Tor believes that this event was triggered by the invasion of the eastern Delta and the Memphite region by Canaanite rulers, who had their own culture, a variant of the contemporary late Palestinian Middle Bronze Age culture of the southern Levant.
 For some authors, this marks the end of the Middle Kingdom and the beginning of the Second Intermediate Period.
 This analysis is rejected by Ryholt and Baker however, who note that the stele of Seheqenre Sankhptahi, reigning toward the end of the dynasty, strongly suggests that he reigned over Memphis.
-The stele is of unknown provenance.

 Though the 13th Dynasty may have controlled Upper Egypt, the 14th Dynasty ruled Lower Egypt, and both houses agreed to co-exist allowing trade.
 Evidently the rulers had trouble with securing power within their territory, being replaced in rapid fashion, but other factors like famine may have played a part.
 The eventual collapse of the 13th Dynasty became an opening for two smaller dynasties to take control of Egypt.

 Transitional period

+After allowing discipline at the southern forts to deteriorate, the government of the 13th Dynasty eventually withdrew its garrisons and, not long afterward, the forts were reoccupied by the rising Nubian state of Kush.
+An independent line of kings created the 14th Dynasty in the western Delta.
+In the north, Lower Egypt was overrun by the Hyksos, a Semitic people from across the Sinai.
+According to Manetho, invaders from the east seized Egypt "without striking a blow; and having overpowered the rulers of the land, they then burned our cities ruthlessly, razing to the ground the temples of gods..."

 Similar to the First Intermediate Period of Egypt, the Second Intermediate Period was dynamic time in which rule of Egypt was roughly divided between rival power bases in Upper Egypt and Lower Egypt, each controlling a portion of land.